Consumer Chemical Products and Biocides Safety Act – Korea BPR

-As a first step for approval, for each active substance approval, a so called approval plan is required to be submitted to NIER (Korean National Institute of Environmental Research), 12 months after the initial notification.
-This is required for each active substance and product type combination.
+As a first step for approval of any active substance, an approval plan is required to be submitted to NIER (Korean National Institute of Environmental Research) 12 months after the initial notification.
+The approval plan is required for each active substance and product type combination.
 1,5 years before the end of the respective grace period, approval dossiers have to be submitted to the MoE, providing an applicant’s plan on how to prepare the approval dossier, e.g. by entering whether fish acute toxicity data is already available, or when it will be prepared.

-Biocidal products have to get an approval within 2 years of the active substance approval in the respective product types.
-If a product contains several active substances, which have different approval deadlines, the approval date of the products depends on the active substance with the last approval deadline.
+Biocidal products containing an existing ctive substance, have to get an approval 2 years after the active substance has been approved in the respective product types.
+If a product contains several active substances with different approval deadlines, the approval date of the products depends on the active substance with the last approval deadline.

-Amendments of K-BPR, as in force from March 24, 2020, allow non-Korean manufacturers to appoint a South Korea-based Only Representative (OR) to handle the K-BPR obligations from January 1st, 2021.
+Amendments of K-BPR, enforced on 24 March 2020, allow non-Korean manufacturers to appoint a South Korea-based Only Representative (OR) to handle the K-BPR obligations from January 1st, 2021.

 In cooperation with our exclusive partner, The Safe Global, in Seoul, we take care of your regulatory needs for the registration of biocidal active substances and products under K-BPR.
 We are best equipped to deal with Korean IT tools (e.g. “K-BPR IT”), dossier preparation and risk assessment including intelligent testing strategies, read-across, data bridging, etc.

 - Developing individual regulatory strategy, including testing strategies

 - Preparing and submitting approvals, incl. follow up and defense

 - Communicating with responsible registration authorities and Korean downstream users